purarue/plus1/README.md

                                 original file
   -i, --ignore-blacklist        ignore the extension blacklist and consider
-                                files that would have been ignored otherwise --encrypt-hidden-files        don't ignore hidden files --encrypt-hidden-directories  don't ignore hidden directories
+                                files that would have been ignored otherwise --hidden-files        don't ignore hidden files --hidden-directories  don't ignore hidden directories --force-delete                don't ask for confirmation when removing files

 required arguments:
   -f FILE, --file FILE          file or directory to encrypt/decrypt